What are the most popular painted furniture colors? Here are some fun suggestions to makeover a thrift store find in an afternoon.

 I’ll give you a hint.

-Just add painter’s tape and a little SW 6244 Naval.
+Just add painter’s tape and one of the most popular painted furniture colors– a little SW 6244 Naval.

 10. Front Porch SW 7651

 This is a plain wood set that I got for a client.

 They wanted color in the space and so I painted the chairs and the table the colors of summer.

 It’s such a bright and happy makeover.

 Here’s where this dresser started.